 In Greek mythology, the Muses were sister goddesses of music, poetry, and other artistic and intellectual pursuits.
 Poets and other artists often called on them for inspiration.
 Zeus, the king of the gods, was the father of the Muses.
-Their mother was Mnemosyne, goddess of memory.
-It was not until the 1st century BC that each of the Muses began to be related to a specific art.
+Their mother was Mnemosyne, the goddess of memory.
+Not until the 1st century BC did each Muses begin to be related to a specific art.
 They were worshipped at the Museion of the famous library of Alexandria, from where the modern term “Museum” originates.

 The statues are now on display in the Prado Museum in Madrid.